 Claire Thomas is an economics professional with a background in public policy and administration.
 Now an independent public policy consultant, Claire has provided economic and public policy advice to a range of government and not-for-profit organisations.

-Claire is a member of the Independent Review Panel providing probity oversight over the allocation of gambling licences in Victoria, and an independent member of the Department of Justice and Community Safety Audit and Risk Management Committee.
+Claire is currently an independent member of the Department of Justice and Community Safety Audit and Risk Management Committee.

 Denise Dyer is a multi-skilled professional with extensive experience in procurement, property and stakeholder relationship management.
 She has expertise in delivering major capability and change projects including information technology initiatives across a large, complex government business enterprise.

 Denise also has a background in finance, consulting and in achieving social procurement outcomes in sourcing activities.
 Previously Denise chaired the Corporate Real Estate Committee of the Victorian Property Council, and was the Company Secretary of corProcure, a joint venture between major corporations to promote global buying.
-Her current full-time role is in the Victorian Public Sector as a senior manager in property and procurement at William Angliss Institute.
+Denise is currently the Associate Director Campus and Asset Services at Swinburne University of Technology.

 Peter Gluskie is an information and communications technology (ICT) professional with significant procurement experience in a range of sectors including technology, telecommunications, supply chain and FMCG (fast-moving consumer goods) organisations.